Louisiana Purchase: Financing

 Because Napoleon wanted to receive his money as quickly as possible, Barings and Hopes purchased the bonds for 52 million francs, agreeing to an initial 6 million franc payment upon issuance of the bonds followed by 23 monthly payments of 2 million francs each.
 The first group of bonds were issued on January 16, 1804, but the banks had already provided a 10 million franc advance to France in July 1803.

 In need of funds, Napoleon pressed the banks to complete their purchase of the bonds as quickly as possible.
 In April 1804, the banks transferred an additional 40.35 million francs to fully discharge their obligations to France.
 In the end, Barings and Hopes acquired the $11.25 million in bonds for just $9.44 million.
 The last of the bonds were paid off by the United States Treasury in 1823.
 With interest, the total cost of the Louisiana Purchase bonds amounted to $23,313,567.73.

-Although the War of the Third Coalition, which brought France into a war with the United Kingdom, began before the purchase was completed, the British government initially allowed the deal to proceed as it was better for the neutral Americans to own the territory than the hostile French.
+Despite France and Britain being belligerents in the War of the Third Coalition, which began before the purchase was completed, the British government initially allowed the deal to proceed as it was better for the neutral Americans to own the territory than the hostile French.
 In December 1803, the British directed Barings to halt future payments to France.
 Barings relayed the order to Hopes, which agreed but under the condition that Baring bear the costs of the change and that its Louisiana stock be reallocated to Hopes.
 Hopes also required Baring to refrain from trading in Louisiana stock without its consent.
 In April 1804, the final payments were made to France.